 By Michael R. Jackson, Shareholder

-Negligent security cases are a type of civil negligence action that arise from criminal attacks such as, for example, assaults, robbery, rape, abduction, and murder.
+Negligent security cases are a type of civil negligence action that arise from inadequate security measures leading to criminal attacks such as, for example, assaults, robbery, rape, abduction, and murder.
 These types of cases fall, more specifically, within the category of premises liability cases.
-Negligent security cases involve situations where inadequate security at a commercial or residential location allows such criminal acts to occur, and often they involve significant injuries.
+Negligent security cases involve situations where inadequate security measures at a commercial or residential location allows such criminal acts to occur, and often they involve significant injuries.
 Such locations include, for example, hotels / motels, amusement parks, shopping malls / shopping centers, stores, restaurants, resorts, parking garages / parking lots, apartment complexes, office buildings, and airports.
 Where the criminal act was reasonably foreseeable and those responsible for the property, i.e., owner, property management company, etc., did not take reasonable measures to prevent it, the victim may be entitled to damages.
 Damages will generally be higher with more significant injuries.